esrlabs/chipmunk-docs/developer/src/architecture/protocols/transition.md

 ## Stage 2

 After transitioning the main session and related APIs (error messages, events) to protobuf, a significant drawback of integrating protobuf into our solution has become evident.
 It's important to note that this problem isn't specific to protobuf but is a general issue applicable to any protocol we might implement in our solution.

+### Overview of protobuf related crates

+`protobuf` is more oriented towards dynamic handling of messages.
+It supports working with descriptors and allows dynamic creation of messages.
+By default, it does not have tools for code generation.
+Created 9 years ago.
+Supports: proto2, proto3.

+`prost` is more oriented towards using protobuf with code generation (for which the `prost-build` crate is used).
+It has a more user-friendly API and allows mapping structures to protobuf message fields (using the `prost` proc-macro).
+Created 7 years ago.
+Supports: proto2, proto3.

+`protobuf-serde` allows mapping structs to messages, but the trait is outdated and seems to be not well-supported.
+It was probably created for a specific project.

 ### Problem Overview